Anomalies found in data put census deadline in jeopardy

 The director of the Census Bureau said Thursday that irregularities have been found during the numbers-crunching phase of the 2020 census, a development that jeopardizes the statistical agency’s ability to meet a year-end deadline for handing in numbers used for divvying up congressional seats.

 The Census Bureau already was facing a shortened schedule of two and a half months for processing the data collected during the 2020 census — about half the time originally planned.
-The Census Bureau would not say Thursday what the anomalies were or publicly state a new deadline for the apportionment numbers.
+The Census Bureau would not say Thursday what the anomalies were or publicly state if there would be a new deadline for the apportionment numbers.

 “These types of processing anomalies have occurred in past censuses," Census Bureau director Steven Dillingham said in a statement.
 “I am directing the Census Bureau to utilize all resources available to resolve this as expeditiously as possible.
 As it has been all along, our goal remains an accurate and statistically sound Census."